 Our care for all our dogs continues to fuel my continued investigations into health and nutrition, the history of commercial dog food etc, with wonderful and dedicated support from the team at Wharfedale Veterinary Centre in Wetherby – real miracle-workers.
 We’ve also enjoyed support from Katie at York Canine Hydro where Maggie enjoyed fortnightly swimming sessions!
 Everyone’s been absolutely fabulous helping us with Maggie who we will all miss dearly!.

-Henry, our 15 year old Yellow Labrador was a rescue dog who was reportedly surplus to requirements when his family had a baby.
-He came from NorthWest Labrador Rescue and we got him eleven years ago.
+Henry, our 16 year old Yellow Labrador was a rescue dog who was reportedly surplus to requirements when his family had a baby.
+He came from NorthWest Labrador Rescue and we got him when he was almost three years old.
 He’s just wonderful!
 He always tried to maintain his position as top dog, but ‘Mischievous Maggie’ who always liked to tease him a little was really in charge until she became ill!!
 Henry came to us frightened of water and towels – but with support and lots and lots of love (the easy stuff!), became better and happier!!
 On a weekend away recently up to Northumberland, he was swimming in a reservoir and jogging around the country paths!
 Fabulous!
+He still enjoys playing and he loves his daily walks – though he sets the pace – I think at 16 we can give him that!

 I read a lot about animal behaviour – the history of the domestic dog and their roots within the Wolf species, and the ‘Politics of the Pack’ are concepts which never fail to tantalise and fascinate me!
 I’ve completed a Certificate in Animal Behaviour with the Cambridge Institute of Dog Behaviour and Training.
 My tutor was Colin Tennant, the renowned writer on dog and pet behaviour and Britain’s expert in dog behaviour and obedience training.
 He was very impressed with my work and has even published some of it on his website.